enzoright/helveters-star-gazer-theme/README.md

 # helveters-star-gazer-theme
-Helveter's Star Gazer Theme is for our wordpress site pfadihelveter.ch
+Helveter's Star Gazer Theme is for our wordpress site